sylabs/singularity-userdocs/quick_start.rst

 The ``build`` command allows you to build a new container from an existing container.
 This means that you can use it to convert a container from one format to another.
-For instance, if you have already created a sandbox (directory) and want to convert it to the Singularity Image Format you can do so:
+For instance, if you have already created a sandbox (directory) and want to convert it to the Singularity Image Format, you can do so as follows:

 .. code::

    $ singularity build new.sif sandbox

-Doing so may break reproducibility if you have altered your sandbox outside of the context of a :ref:`definition file <qs-def-files>`, so you are advised to exercise care.
+Note, however, that this approach may break reproducibility, in the event that you have altered your sandbox outside of the context of a :ref:`definition file
+<qs-def-files>`, so you are advised to exercise care.

 .. _qs-def-files: